 The consolidated financial statements have been prepared on a historical cost basis except for derivative financial instruments which are measured at fair value as detailed in the accounting policies disclosed in Note 3 "Summary of Accounting Policies".
+Certain comparative amounts have been restated to conform to the current period presentation.

-The consolidated financial statements were authorized for issue by the Board of Directors on March 23, 2022.
+The consolidated financial statements were authorized for issue by the Board of Directors on March 21, 2023.